Kampala City. Uganda’s capital & biggest city

 Kampala city is the capital and largest city of Uganda with a population of around 2.5 million people.
 The city is located close to the shores of Lake Victoria.

 Kampala has several faces.
-There’s the impossibly chaotic jam of central Kampala, its streets thronging with shoppers, hawkers, and the most mind-bogglingly packed bus and taxi parks you’re ever likely to see.
+There’s the impossibly chaotic jam of central Kampala, its streets thronging with shoppers, and hawkers, and the most mind-bogglingly packed bus and taxi parks you’re ever likely to see.

 As you head up Nakasero Hill, you quickly hit Kampala’s most expensive hotels and the urban core fades into something of a garden city.
 Here you’ll find many embassies and government buildings, as well as exclusive residential zones.
 It’s also home to swanky restaurants and bars, popular with ex-pats.